Open defecation: Uncomfortable or unsafe toilet

 Sometimes people have access to a toilet, but the toilet might be broken, or of poor quality – outdoor toilets (pit latrines in particular) typically are devoid of any type of cleaning and have strong unpleasant odors.
 Some toilets are not well lit at all times, especially in areas that lack electricity.
 Others lack doors or may not have water.
 Toilets with maggots or cockroaches are also disliked by people, so they go outside to defecate.

 Some toilets are risky to access.
 There may be a risk to personal safety due to lack of lights at night, criminals around them, or the presence of animals such as snakes and dogs.
 Women and children who do not have toilets inside their houses are often found to be scared to access shared or public toilets, especially at night.
 Accessing toilets that are not located in the house might be a problem for disabled people, especially at night.
-In some parts of the world, Zambia for example, very young children are discouraged from using pit latrines due to the risk of them falling through the open drop-hole.
-In such cases when there is no other available sanitation facility, children are encouraged to practice open defecation.
+In some parts of the world, Zambia for example, very young children are discouraged from using pit latrines due to the risk of falling through the open drop-hole.
 Some toilets do not have a real door, but have a cloth hung as a door.
 In some communities, toilets are located in places where women are shy to access them due to the presence of men.

-Absence of supply of water inside or next to toilets cause people to get water from a distance before using the toilet.
+If there is no water supply, people may need to get water from a distance before using the toilet.
 This is an additional task and needs extra time.

-If too many people want to use a toilet at the same time, then some people may go outside to defecate instead of waiting.
-In some cases, people might not be able to wait due to diarrhea (or the result of an Inflammatory Bowel Disease emergency).
+If too many people want to use a toilet at the same time, some people may go outside to defecate instead of waiting.
+In some cases, people might not be able to wait due to diarrhea or other gastric urgency.
 In the case of home pit latrines, some people fear that their toilet pits will get filled very fast if all family members use them every day, so they continue to go outside to delay the toilet pit filling up.